hgarcia/Blog/src/_posts/2016-11-27-choo-generalizing-elements.md

 This means that our elements need to understand the structure of the `state` and they are depending on the `send` function as well to raise their events.

-We can 'inverse' the dependencie and let our elements to dictate what their need.
+We can 'inverse' the dependencies and let our elements to dictate what their need.

 ## Removing dependencies